 }

-The module is now registered in the frontend, but it is not visible anywhere, because you haven't defined any module functionality yet.
-Once you add content to the module directory, you will see the changes in Zabbix frontend immediately upon refreshing the page.
+The module is now registered in the frontend.
+However, it is not visible yet, because you still need to define the module functionality.
+Once you add content to the module directory, you will immediately see the changes in Zabbix frontend upon refreshing the page.

-This file implements a new class Module that extends the default CModule class.
-Class Module takes the pointer to the main menu and inserts a new menu entry called My Address.
+This file implements a new Module class that extends the default CModule class.
+The Module class will insert a new My Address menu section into the main menu.

-setAction() method specifies an action to be executed upon clicking on the menu entry.
-To start with, use the predefined action userprofile.edit, which will open the User profile page.
-In part III of this tutorial you will learn how to create a custom action.
+The setAction() method specifies an action to be executed upon clicking on the menu section.
+To start with, you can use the predefined action userprofile.edit, which will open the User profile page.
+In part III of this tutorial, you will learn how to create a custom action.

 ui/modules/MyAddress/Module.php